-- Backup capacity can be created for any production volume.
-The size of the backup capacity depends on the frequency of the backups, as well as the duration that backups need to be retained. - The Safeguarded Copy session creates a consistency group across the source volumes to create a safeguarded backup, which stores the required data in the backup capacity. - The production volume is the source volume for a Safeguarded Copy relationship.
-Depending on the specific client topology, this relationship could be a Metro Mirror, Global Mirror, or z/OS Global Mirror primary or secondary volume, or a Simplex volume. - A recovery volume is used to restore a backup copy for host access while production continues to run on the production volume.
+- Backup capacity is the space needed for all backups.
+The size of the backup capacity depends on the frequency of the backups and the duration that backups need to be retained. - The Safeguarded Copy session creates a consistency group across the source volumes to create a safeguarded backup, which stores the required data in the backup capacity. - The production volume is the source volume for a Safeguarded Copy relationship.
+Depending on the specific client topology, this relationship can be a Metro Mirror, Global Mirror, or z/OS Global Mirror primary or secondary volume, or a Simplex volume. - A recovery volume is used to restore a backup copy for host access while production continues to run on the production volume.
 The recovery volume is the target volume for a Safeguarded Copy recovery, which enables a previous backup copy to be accessed by a host that is attached to this volume.
 The recovery volume is typically thin-provisioned, but it does not have to be.